N. Korean missile test fails hours after UN meeting on nukes

 "They could be testing a variety of things, such as the thrust of the rocket engine or the separation of stages," Moon said.
 "A failure is a failure, but that doesn't mean the launch was meaningless."

-The two earlier launches were conducted from an eastern coastal area, but the missile Saturday was fired in the west, from an area near Pukchang, just north of the capital, Pyongyang.
+The two earlier launches were conducted from an eastern coastal area, but Saturday's missile was fired in the west, from an area near Pukchang, just north of the capital, Pyongyang.

 South Korea's Foreign Ministry denounced the launch as an "obvious" violation of United Nations resolutions and the latest display of North Korea's "belligerence and recklessness."